cvar-upm/coordinator_cbc/README.md

-# RBM - Robot Behavior Manager
+# RBM - Robot Behavior Management Software Development Tool

-Welcome to the Github repository of the software tool "Robot Behavior Manager"
+A software development tool for building the behavior management system of autonomous robots